Doctor Strange 2's What If cameo explained

-Doctor Strange in the Multiverse of Madness is jam-packed with exciting cameos.
+Doctor Strange in the Multiverse of Madness is full of exciting cameos, some recognizable and some that might have left you scratching your head.

-One, in particular, will be recognizable to fans of What If...?, albeit this time in live-action form, rather than animated.
-To say anything else here would be ruining the surprise for all of you who haven't seen the movie just yet, so consider this your warning that there are major spoilers ahead!
+Fans of Marvel's animated series What If... will definitely recognize one cameo in particular, though they appear in live-action form.
+If you haven't seen Doctor Strange 2, turn back now because there are major spoilers ahead.

-Scroll on for the lowdown on just who that familiar face is in Doctor Strange 2...
+Read on to find out more about that familiar face in Doctor Strange 2.

 If you've made it this far, then you know that Hayley Atwell appears in Doctor Strange in the Multiverse of Madness.

-She's not playing the Peggy Carter we know and love from the Captain America movies, though.
+She's not playing the Peggy Carter we know and love from the Captain America movies or Agent Carter TV series, though.
 This is an entirely different version of the character drawn from the multiverse – but one we've met before in What If.

 Who does Hayley Atwell play in Doctor Strange 2?